Gennnnn/hello-world/README.md

 # hello-world

 What language is thine, O sea?
-The language of enternal question.
+The language of eternal question.
 What language is thy answer, O sky?
-The language of enternal silence.
+The language of eternal silence.